Our People

 Rose Neal RN, BSN, MAHS

-Rose says that her years as an RN at Hopewell from 2007-11 are dear to her heart, and the House kept her in its circle as a supporter until the Nurse Manager position arrived.
+Rose says that her years as an RN at Hopewell from 2007-11 are dear to her heart, and the House kept her in its circle as a supporter until it reopened and this position arrived.
 Her spiritual life, love of the outdoors, and commitment to being a part of a global slipstream of goodness feeds her daily and creates the foundation of her life.
 When not at the House, she is with family and friends – hiking, making good food and finding places of beauty and quiet.

 Honey Thompson